wenjiechen/dataCenter/README.md

 * To directly use device object in networkx, each device class in `devicemodels.py` must override __eq__ and __hash__ method.

-* Each device object is identified by its ID attribute, which cann't be change after initialization.
-Especially for `Host` class, which has attribute `rack_id`, is still uniquely identified by its ID.
+* Each device object is identified by its ID attribute, which can't be changed after initialization.
+Especially for `Host` class, which contains attribute `rack_id`, is still uniquely identified by its ID.
 For example, 2nd host in rack1 is `Host2`, 2nd host in rack2 is `Host12`.

 * For all public API in `datacenter` module, there are two ways to refer to a device in data center.
   - Creat a device object.
 For example, Host(1) refers to Host with id = 1 in a data center, and Spine(2) refers to Spine with id = 2

   - Use a string like: 'spine1', 'leaf-2' or 'host_3', no matter lower or upper case.
-Only dash or underscore is allowed to be added bwteen device and its id
+Only dash or underscore is allowed to be added bewteen device and its id

-* data center model in csv file is defined by links bwteen devices.
+* data center model in csv file is defined by links between devices.
 To simplify the model file, and keep the consistency of csv file:
-  - the relationship bwteen Host and Rack is explicitly defined in host's id, called complex id.
+  - the relationship between Host and Rack is explicitly defined in host's id, called complex id.
 Its pattern like 'r1_2' for host2 in rack1, 'r2_16' for host16 in rack2.
-Except in model file, don't complex id in other place, which will cause ValueError.
+Except in model file, don't use complex id in other place, which will cause ValueError.
   - the relationship between Leaf and Rack is implication.
 For example in model file define a link between Leaf-1 and Host-2, because Host-2 is explicitly placed in Rack1, Leaf-1 is also in Rack-1

 * When query a device or a link which is not in data center model, just print a WARNING to stderr and don't raise a Exception to terminate client program.
 Because query a not exist device or link won't change the structre of data center model.
 But other wrong operation like add a device with wrong ID will raise Exception.